NingZhang-Git/NZ_website/index.md

 # <center> <b>Ning Zhang</b> </center>
 <!-- ### <center>Welcom to my personal webpage!</center> -->
 ## **About Me**
-I am a research based master student in the department of ECE at the University of British Columbia and my advisor is  [Lele Wang](https://ece.ubc.ca/lele-wang/).
-I am also very fortunate to work with [Weina Wang](http://www.cs.cmu.edu/~weinaw/) on my thesis project about graph alignment.
-Prior to that, I obtained my Bachelor of Science in Physics from school of Poling (an academic talent program) at Nankai University in 2019.
-I was fortunate to have [Xin Chen](http://www.cs.nott.ac.uk/~pszxc/) to advise me on my undergraduate thesis.\
+I am a DPhil student in the statistics department at the University of Oxford, under the supervision of Mihai Cucuringu and Xiaowen Dong.
+Prior to that, I received my MASc in Electrical and Computer Engineering from the University of British Columbia in 2022, and BSc in Physics from Nankai University in 2019.
 [[Curriculum Vitae]](assets/NingZhang_CV.pdf)
 <br>
 <br>